QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink, Allstar, or IRLP if they are available.

-> This page was last updated on Thursday November 09 at 20:56.
+> This page was last updated on Friday November 10 at 22:06.

 ---